Acupuncture in Ashby-de-la-Zouchwith Donna

 or email: firstname.lastname@example.org

-Infertility has always been an area of particular interest to me, through my own experience of being a Poly Cystic Ovary Syndrome (PCOS) sufferer and having the worries of infertility over me for many years.
+Infertility has always been an area of particular interest to me, through my own experience of being a Poly Cystic Ovary Syndrome (PCOS) and endometriosis sufferer and having the worries of infertility over me for many years.
 I decided to learn acupuncture for this reason, to gain as much insight and knowledge in the area as I possibly could, to be able to help myself and others in a similar position.
 I also wrote my dissertation on this subject to give me the opportunity to research the area of PCOS and infertility in detail.

 What can be treated?